hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 #### Notes

 - **Use Version Control**: It is recommended to use version control (e.g., Git) to store your Salesforce DX project.
 This allows you to easily track changes made by the plugin and provides a safety net if unintended changes occur.
-- **Overrides Target Directory**: The `merge-meta` command overrides the metadata in the target directory specified by the `-r` flag.
+- **Overrides Target Directory**: The `merge-meta` command overrides the metadata in the target directory specified by the `-p` flag.
 Ensure that the correct path is provided to avoid unintentional modifications.
 - **Metadata Retrieval Timeout**: The command has a maximum metadata retrieval timeout of 5 minutes.
 Avoid using overly large `package.xml` files; instead, prefer smaller packages with only necessary components to ensure successful retrieval.
 - **Temporary Data Storage**: The command stores downloaded resources in a temporary directory located at `./tmp/sftasker/[orgId]/[random dir name]`.
 A new random directory is created with each command execution.
 - **Avoid Including StaticResources**: Do not include `StaticResource` in the `package.xml` for `merge-meta`, as it may cause retrieval issues and incomplete merges.
 Handle StaticResources separately to avoid conflicts.
 - **Working with Multiple Profiles**: When using the `-t Profile` flag, the plugin can handle multiple profile files in a single call, including using a wildcard (`*`) to select all profiles.

-## Installation of the `sftasker` Plugin
+## Full Guide of Installation and Running the `sftasker` Plugin

 ### Installation for the Salesforce CLI